tomarrell/sumup-lessons/2020-02-03/git.md

 Git is used by >70 percent of developers.

-Git is distributed, meaning there is no single source of truth.
+Git is **distributed**, meaning there is *no single source of truth*.
 However, we do use services which can host git repositories, like Github.

 It allows us to propose changes in a structured manner.
 This makes development much easier when you have a large number of people contributing to the same set of files.